The pulping process is an important link in the papermaking industry. To learn why it is important, we have to start

 For the production of chemical pulp, logs are chopped into wood chips at first and then are well cooked with relevant chemicals under high pressure.
 The cooking can remove lignin away and separate the wood into cellulose fibers.
 The produced slurry contains loose but intact fibers maintaining their strength.

 During the process, about 50% of the wood will dissolve into black liquor.
 The cooked pulp will be then washed and screened to achieve more uniform quality.
 The black liquor will be separated out from the pulp before the bleaching process.
-Most of chemical pulp are produced by Sulphate (or Kraft) process, in which caustic soda and sodium Sulphate can help cook the woodchips.
+Most chemical pulp is produced by Sulphate (or Kraft) process, in which caustic soda and sodium Sulphate can help cook the woodchips.

 In the unbleached stage, people can get a dark and brown but very strong pulp, which can be further bleached to get a high whiteness according to the requirements.

 The Sulphite pulping process is an alternative method that is suited for special pulp very well, which can be easily bleached with hydrogen peroxide generally.
 The pulp can reach the demands of Chlorine-free products in the hygiene paper, printing paper, and writing paper.

 The pulp yield in the chemical pulping processes is relatively lower than that in the mechanical pulping processes.
 The reason is that the lignin is completely dissolved and separated from the fibers.
 However, the lignin from the Sulphate and some Sulphite processes can be burnt as a replacement for fuel oil.
 In modern workshops, the operation of recovery boiler and the controlled burning of bark and the other residues can make the chemical pulp producer be a net energy producer, which can often supply power to the power grid, or steam to local domestic heating plants.

 Comparison of mechanical pulp and chemical pulp

-Adopting chemical pulp to make paper is more expensive than mechanical pulp or recovery paper for us, but it helps us get the high-quality paper with better properties of strength and brightness.
+Adopting chemical pulp to make paper is more expensive than mechanical pulp or recovery paper for us, but it helps us get high-quality paper with better properties of strength and brightness.